Jofay-zs/ztrore/README.md

 Develop a DApp (Desentralized Application), where anyone could enter and could generate and obtain their NFT.
 Also encourage people to develop with web3 technologies.

 ## What does the project do ? 🏪
 ztrore is a NFT marketplace compatible with the EIP 721 standar of Ethereum.
-Where you can be generate and obtain an NFT.
+Where you can generate and obtain an NFT.
+This are all the NFTs generated: [https://testnets.opensea.io/assets/ztrore](https://testnets.opensea.io/assets/ztrore)

 ## How and what was it build with ? 🥣
 It was created with technologies and tools like: Solidity, Open Zeppelin, Hardhat, React, JS, Tailwind, a lot of documetation and videos.
 To see more about the tools and technologies [scroll down 🔽](#tools-and-technologies-used).